la2050/challenge/_2021/learn/novus-think-tank.md

   projects and provide them with the guidance and resources that they’ll need, but also be able to see a tangible project that they are fully invested in and responsible for.
-Approximately how many people will be directly impacted by this proposal?: '30' Approximately how many people will be indirectly impacted by this proposal?: '150' Please describe the broader impact of your proposal.: >- We hope that The Why Project is able to change the way in which education is approached within the classroom.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '30' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '150' Describe how Los Angeles County will be different if your work is successful.: >- We hope that The Why Project is able to change the way in which education is approached within the classroom.
 This includes a curriculum that is focused on discovering the passions of each individual student.
 Moreover, a proper